OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 Submitting **with the embedded text editor** allows the creation of HTML documents directly in the course element.
 If other document editors are integrated in OpenOlat, additional formats can also be created.
 If only the option **Upload files** is enabled, course participants will have to have their documents ready for upload in an established file format.
 Enter a number in the field "Max. number of documents" in order to restrict the number of documents uploaded.

 It is now also possible to accept **video recordings** via webcam as a delivery.
 In the "Submission" tab, you can determine the maximum length of the recording as well as the video quality level.
-This allows learners to submit a video statement directly instead of a written document.
+This allows learners to submit a video statement directly instead of a written document. eit :octicons-tag-24: Release 18.1. können auch Audio-Dateien zur Abgabe ausgewählt werden.

 Activate **"Task as template"** if learners should use the stored task file as a basis for their work, for example if the task contains a pre-structured table to be filled in.